mrazjava/booklink-openlibrary/README.md

 > removed.
 JSON can be obtained by starting depot server and clicking the `apidocs` link from within the swagger UI.
 > By default it is minified, so I usually run it through a prettyfier.
 No futher changes should be necessary.

-## Versioning
-Version number of this software program follows the format of `YYYYMM` matching a monthly release period of data dumps from openlibrary.org.
-Since schema of data dumps is regularly extended, software needs to be updated to be compatiblie.
-We can check tags to track up to which point in time is our software compatible with a data dump from openlibrary.org.

-Even if there were no changes required after a new dump release from openlibary.org, this software will be tagged to indicate compatibility.

 ## Quick Start
 See `application.yml` for available configuration options.
 Each spring boot config is driven by environment variable.